 Visit NCCN.org for more information about other metastatic solid tumors

-bPlease see NCCN Guidelines for patient selection criteria.
+cPlease see NCCN Guidelines for patient selection criteria.

-CRC, colorectal cancer; HER2, human epidermal growth factor receptor 2; IHC, immunohistochemistry; NCCN, National Comprehensive Cancer Network® (NCCN®); NSCLC, non-small cell lung cancer.
+ASCO-CAP, American Society of Clinical Oncology-College of American Pathologists; CRC, colorectal cancer; HER2, human epidermal growth factor receptor 2; IHC, immunohistochemistry; NCCN, National Comprehensive Cancer Network® (NCCN®); NSCLC, non-small cell lung cancer.

 WARNING: INTERSTITIAL LUNG DISEASE and EMBRYO-FETAL TOXICITY

-ENHERTU is a HER2-directed antibody and topoisomerase inhibitor conjugate indicated for the treatment of adult patients with unresectable or metastatic HER2-positive (IHC3+) solid tumors who have received prior systemic treatment and have no satisfactory alternative treatment options.
+ENHERTU is a HER2-directed antibody and topoisomerase inhibitor conjugate indicated for the treatment of adult patients with unresectable or metastatic HER2-positive (IHC 3+) solid tumors who have received prior systemic treatment and have no satisfactory alternative treatment options.

 This indication is approved under accelerated approval based on objective response rate and duration of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.